My Iona

 • Materials for research by Iona University faculty, staff, and administration

-• Materials to develop and enhance library special collections
+• Materials to develop and enhance library archival and special collections

 COMMUNITY SERVED

-Students: The collections primarily serve the research needs of the students of Iona University enrolled in traditional, hybrid, and distance learning courses.
-The libraries acquire or provide access through electronic means to the materials needed to support the undergraduate and basic graduate curricula of the University, supplementing where necessary with document delivery.
+The collections primarily serve the research needs of the students of Iona University.
+The libraries acquire or provide access to the materials needed to support the curricula of the University and develop collections that support faculty syllabi and teaching.
+The libraries extend on-site print use privileges to the graduates of Iona University and other visitors.

 THE SELECTION OF LIBRARY RESOURCES

-The special collections of the Iona University libraries serve special information needs and interests of the libraries user community or serve to preserve Iona's history.
-Inclusion of materials in special collections is at the discretion of the Director of Libraries and the Assistant Director of Libraries.
+The special collections and archives of the Iona University libraries serve the research needs of the Iona University community or serve to preserve Iona's history.

 GIFTS TO IONA UNIVERSITY LIBRARIES

 Gift items are accepted with the understanding that they may be added to the collection or disposed of solely at the discretion of the library.
-Due to the cost of accession and in consideration of limited library shelf space, potential gifts are accepted only if they are highly relevant to the library's needs.
-The libraries assume no responsibility for the appraisal of gift items, nor can the libraries accept items with restrictions.
+Potential gifts are accepted only if they have significant relevance to the curriculum and mission of the libraries.
+The libraries assume no responsibility for the appraisal of gift items.

 MAINTENANCE OF THE COLLECTION

 The libraries strive to maintain a collection that is useful, relevant, and in good condition.
-To achieve this, the librarians regularly evaluate the collection and repair damaged materials.
+To achieve this, it regularly evaluates the collection and repairs damaged materials.
 Materials that cannot be repaired or that no longer meet collection criteria are withdrawn.
 Input from faculty is sought whenever necessary.

 PUBLIC USE OF ARCHIVE MATERIAL